mikej/rfetch/README.md

 RFetch can be used to fetch a URL and includes methods that provide quick access to the title, description, and other meta information from the content returned.

 The primary use case is automatically generating a title and preview when storing a URL within an application.

+RFetch uses [Faraday](https://lostisland.github.io/faraday/) to make the actual requests.

 ## Installation